-With the last two posts, you have learned how to come up with a beautiful color scheme and how to easily create wall art with free resources.
+You have learned how to come up with a beautiful color scheme and how to easily create wall art with free resources.
 I hope you enjoyed some crafty hours with your new skills.
 Are you ready to get your art out there?
 Cool!
-Then follow along and learn how to offer printables and wall art on your blog without sucking all your resources out of WordPress.
-Also, learn how to painlessly track downloads to see what kind of printables works best for your audience.
+Then follow along and learn how to offer printables on your blog without sucking all your resources out of WordPress.
+Learn how to painlessly track downloads to see what kind of printables works best for your audience.

 How to offer free printables to your blog readers – without cramming your WordPress account

 In WordPress, you can upload media like free printables directly into your system.
 Then you can put it into any post by clicking “Add Media” in your editor.
 Probably, you have done this a lot, for example with images.